Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/01-Keep-It-Simple.md

 The complexity of each Smart Contract rendition of contribution states increases from Audited, through Swaps, to Votes.

-### Simple : Audited / Fungible
+### Simple : Audited / Simple

-The simplest smart contract only depends upon data that is volunteered by the DAO (**Audited**) and results in the minting of a simple Token that is Fungible.
+The simplest smart contract only depends upon data that is volunteered by the DAO (**Audited**) and results in the minting of a simple Token that is bought, held or sold.

 **Example** : A simple Art Token (NFT) with arbitrary metadata attached that is only bought or sold.

 ### Intermediate : Tracked / Swaps

-An intermediate smart contract depends upon data that is tracked by the DAO (**Tracked**) and results in the minting of a Token that can be swapped for other tokens (as well as being fungible).
+An intermediate smart contract depends upon data that is tracked by the DAO (**Tracked**) and results in the minting of a Token that can be swapped for other tokens.

 **Example** : A Swaps Token (NFT) with metadata sourced from tracked data (e.g. JSON frameworks) that may be traded with other Swaps Tokens